cris-ctrl/cris-ctrl/README.md

 - 👋 Hi, I’m @cris-ctrl (also know as cristian IRL, but its a secret)
-- 👀 I’m interested in programming in general
+- 👀 I’m interested in programming in general, and data science
-- 🌱 I’m currently learning c++ and front-end web development
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything, i am a very bored person
 - 📫 How to reach me: just send me an email at <i>cristianwalter21@gmail.com</i>